rockhopsoft/survloop/README.md

 ## About Survloop's Codebase and Database Design

-Better documentation is juuust beginning to be created...
+Better documentation is juuust beginning to be created...<br />
 <a href="https://survloop.org/package-files-folders-classes" target="_blank">survloop.org/package-files-folders-classes</a>

 Once installed, documentation of this system's database design can be found at http://localhost/dashboard/db/all.
-This system's survey design can be found at http://localhost/dashboard/surv-1/map?all=1&alt=1 or publicly visible links like those above.
+This system's survey design can be found at http://localhost/dashboard/surv-1/map?all=1&alt=1 or publicly visible links like those above.<br />
 <a href="https://survloop.org/db/SL" target="_blank">survloop.org/db/SL</a>